becketalservices/beas-cnx-cloud/docs/AWS/chapter1.md

 The instructions about the docker installation are taken from the [IBM Documentation](https://www.ibm.com/support/knowledgecenter/en/SSYGQH_6.0.0/admin/install/cp_prereq_kubernetes_nonha.html).

-For the installation run the script **as root**:
+For the installation run the script:

 ```
-bash beas-cnx-cloud/Azure/scripts/install_docker.sh
+sudo bash $HOME/beas-cnx-cloud/Azure/scripts/install_docker.sh

+# to check your docker version run
+sudo docker version

 ```